Movie Review: Love, Simon

 Episode IV: A New Hope (1977)

 This is a bit of a weird movie, because it feels like Lucas was still deciding how the characters should behave, so Luke starts out super whiny, then seems to settle down.
 Leia has a British accent that slowly goes away, maybe after Lucas decided all the bad guys should be British.
 Also, the light saber duel between Kenobi and Vader (spoiler!) is stiff and perfunctory.
 A light saber duel should never be perfunctory.
-This is corrected in all other Star Warts movies.
+This is corrected in all other Star Wars movies.

 Still, there’s so much to like here.
 John Williams’ score, right from the opening fanfare, lifts so much of the movie beyond what Lucas shot.
 There’s a moment where Luke walks out to watch the twin suns of Tatooine setting.
 He stands with a hand propped on one knee, a gentle breeze riffling his hair, the glow of the suns washing over his face and the score swells, then fades, perfectly capturing Luke contemplating his life and if there’s anything more for him (hint: there is).